 Data aggregation: Multiple connections can combine several different Oracle data sources into one list.

 Flexible logging and alerting: You can log to files, databases, and Windows Event Log via NLOG.
 Alerting via email in case of sync issues.

 In the Layer2 Cloud Connector, the data source or destination entity must be configured as follows to connect to Oracle.
 Please find specific configuration settings below.

 Please note the following about settings, features and possible issues.

-- Note that you can use integrated authentication for better security or encrypt the connection string.
-You can set NTFS access rights to the connection file (.../connections/myConnectionName.xml) as well.
+Note that you can use integrated authentication for better security or encrypt the connection string.
+You can set NTFS access rights to protect the connection file (.../connections/myConnectionName.xml) as well.

-- You can make use of all SQL queries your data provider supports.
+You can make use of all SQL queries the Oracle data provider supports.
 You can also use stored procedures that returns records, exec myStoredProcedure().

-- You can make use of aliases in query to force auto-mapping in the Cloud Connector, e.g. select customername as title, to auto-map to a SharePoint title column.
+You can make use of aliases in query to force auto-mapping in the Cloud Connector, e.g. select customername as title, to auto-map to a title column.

 Oracle Data Integration - Known Issues & Workarounds